1. Home

 • Professional resume layout and design hints

-• What the store manager job market looks like and what salary you can expect
+• What the store manager job market and salary landscape looks like

 How to write a store manager resume

-The very first step in writing your store manager resume is understanding the correct resume format.
+The first step in writing your store manager resume is understanding the correct format.
 Your resume should contain the following elements:

-Each of these sections has a targeted purpose, just like your sales pitches or employee training sessions.
-Notice that we said “pitches.”
-You know that customers are all different and you must adjust your tone and style accordingly.
-Your resume should be the same.
-To effectively close the deal and land an interview, stick to the following formula:
+Each section has a targeted purpose, just like your sales pitches or employee training sessions.
+Notice that we said “pitches,” plural.
+You know that customers are different and you adjust your tone and style accordingly—your resume should be the same.

-• Tailor your resume to each store you apply to, matching their style and function.
+Each store you apply to has a different focus, style, and function.
 If you want to manage a trendy teen clothing store, you need a resume that sounds fresh and young, but if you’re targeting a high-end jeweler, you need a more subdued tone.
+Of course, you should always aim for a professional impression that shows off your unique selling proposition.
+Remember, too, to highlight your accomplishments and not simply your job duties.

 Expert tip

-For example, a store manager job posting might call for:
+For example, a store manager job posting might list the following requirements:

-To learn more, check out our article about resume ATS optimization.
+To learn more about conquering the ATS, check out our article on Resume ATS optimization.

 Choosing the right resume format for a store manager resume

-Most resumes are written in reverse chronological order (this is the case in most of our resume examples).
-That’s because recruiters are interested in your most recent experience—where you are now and where you were before that.
-This format also gives you a great way to highlight your career progress and current achievements.
+The best resume format for most resumes is reverse chronological, wherein your experience is written in reverse chronological order to tell your career story.
+This shows the reader where you are in your career and what led you to this point.
+It also gives you a great way to highlight your current achievements and show your career progress.
 Your employment history section should follow this format unless you have a compelling reason to veer from it.

 Include your contact information

-• Your full name & title.
-List your first and last name as well as the title you’re targeting.
+• Full name & title.
+List your first and last name and the title of the role you are pursuing.

 • LinkedIn.
-LinkedIn may not be as widely used in retail as in some other fields, but if your LinkedIn profile is active, relevant, and shows your sales network, include it here.
+Although LinkedIn is less important in retail work, if your LinkedIn profile is active, relevant, and shows your sales network, include it here.

 Don’t include:

-• Your date of birth: This isn’t conventional in the US and could unfortunately lead to age discrimination.
+• Date of birth.
+This isn’t necessary and could lead to age discrimination.

-• Other personal details: Leave off your marital status, social security number, passport number, etc.
+• Personal details.
+Keep off your marital status, parenthood status, social security number, passport number, etc.

 Do